PatrickHup/RadToF/README.md

 1. Do not apply solder paste
 2. Place on 150 °C pre-heated hot plate
-3. Heat with a heat gun set to 395 °C till soldered
+3. Heat with a heat gun set to 395 °C untill soldered

 NOTE: if radar soldered unevenly, remove solder paste on pads and radar then re-ball radar with stencil

 #### ToF sensor soldering:

-WARNING: high temperature might damage plastic housing
+WARNING: high temperature might damage ToF sensors plastic housing

 1. Apply 138 °C solder paste on pads
 2. Place on pre-heated hot plate at 150 °C